2023 Honey Beer Competition

 The Honey Beer Competition is a BJCP sanctioned competition hosted by the National Honey Board to recognize the best honey beers in the country.

 Registration for the competition is free!
-However, all registrations must be submitted by the entry deadline Friday, July 19, 2019.
+However, all registrations must be submitted by the entry deadline June 30, 2023.
 Each brewery may submit multiple entries per category into the competition as long as the styles are within our guidelines.
+The 2023 Honey Beer Competition will be limited to 300 entries.
 All applicants must complete the required entry form below to be considered registered for the competition.

 All entries will be judged for the beer and for the packaging.